Newgarden goes back-to-back at Indy 500 to give Roger Penske record-extending 20th win

 “It is hard to put it into words — we went back, we went forward, we went back, some people were driving like maniacs,” O'Ward said.
 “We had so many near-race enders.
 Just so close again. ...
 I put that car through things I never thought it was going to be able to do.
 It is always a heartbreak when you're so close, especially when it's not the first time and you don't know how many opportunities you have.”

+Scott Dixon of Chip Ganassi Racing finished third as the highest-finishing Honda driver and had empathy for O'Ward.
+Dixon is a six-time IndyCar champion who is considered the greatest driver of his era, and he has one win in the Indy 500.

+“It’s a privilege to race here, right?
+I’m in a situation where I’m lucky to have won, but Pato has come close a few times,” Dixon said.
+“It can go in cycles.
+As I’ve said many a times, finishing second sucks.
+It’s horrible.
+You’d rather finish last I think almost at this place and be out of the race early.
+He’ll be fine.
+He’s got plenty of time on his hands.”

-The win was an incredible bounceback for Newgarden, who last month had his March season-opening victory disqualified because Team Penske had illegal push-to-pass software on its cars.
-Newgarden used the additional horsepower three times in the win and it took IndyCar nearly six weeks to discover the Penske manipulation.
+The win was an incredible rebound for Newgarden, who last month had his March season-opening victory disqualified because Team Penske had illegal push-to-pass software on its cars.
+Newgarden used the additional horsepower three times in the win, and it took IndyCar nearly six weeks to discover the Penske manipulation.

 Roger Penske, who owns the race team, IndyCar, the Indy 500 and the speedway, suspended four crew members, including Team President Tim Cindric.
 The Cindric suspension was a massive blow for Newgarden as Cindric is considered the best strategist in the series.